Merzasphor/MWSE/docs/source/lua/event/spellCastedFailure.rst

-spellCast
+spellCastedFailure
 ========================================================

-This event is triggered just before a spell cast is resolved, at the end of the casting animation.
-It can control the success chance of the spell cast.
+This event is triggered when any spell fails to cast due to failing the cast chance check.
+It does not trigger when there is insufficient magicka.

 .. note:: See the `Event Guide`_ for more information on event data, return values, and filters.